 The most common crimes in Atlanta include theft, pickpocketing, and car theft.
 Violent crimes such as murder and assault also occur as well.
 Here are the most dangerous places to live in Atlanta.

-- English Avenue and Vine City
+- Vine City

 - Adair Park

 - Lakewood Heights